RonP3/blog/_posts/2020-10-09-authentication-and-authorization-in-dropwizard-app.markdown

 ---
 layout: post
-title: "Authentication and Authorization in dropwizard app (Kotlin)"
+title: "Authentication and Authorization in Dropwizard App (Kotlin)"
 date: 2020-10-09 16:34:01 +0300
 ---
-**To think about a better introduction**
-This time I will talk about authentication and authorization and we will add them into a Dropwizard app.
+Do you know how to perform authentication and authorization in Dropwizard?
+Neither did I, but I had to learn it for a recent work project and I thought I would share what I have learned with you.
 <br />
 <br />
 ### Authentication